-Table 12 Proposed framework for assessment of artificial SA (adapted from [46])
+Table 13 Proposed framework for assessment of artificial SA (adapted from [46])

-In addition to artificial SA assessment according to the framework above, assessment will be made in comparison to ATCOs SA.
-Assessment of the SA level will be performed by writing SPARQL queries designed to elicit the same information such as those that the ATCO will be asked in SASHA_L/Q. These queries will be focused on analyzing the traffic situation in en-route ATC.
+In addition to artificial SA assessment according to the framework above, assessment will be made in comparison to ATCOs' SA.
+Assessment of the SA level will be performed by writing SPARQL queries designed to elicit the same information that the ATCO will be asked in SASHA_L/Q. These queries will be focused on analysing the traffic situation in en-route ATC.
 The purpose of these queries will be to determine whether the system can gain insights into the extent of team SA and state of other actors.
 List of questions given to the ATCOs will be made available to the knowledge engineers as well who will then attempt to formulate appropriate queries.
-Fraction of the successfully answered queries will determine the similarity of the artificial and human SA.
-Overall, this methodology, and the concept itself, has not been used before so many questions still remain unanswered and must be studied further.
+The queries will be executed over data extracted from the initial experiment in which the baseline for ATCO SA will be determined.
+A more elaborate scheme showing a proposed experimental data collection setup is shown in the Figure 19 below.
+It shows the data collection process throughout the scenarios and how different SA indicators will be used to compare AI and human SA.